 9. Track your progress

 As you go through your day, track how long it takes to complete each activity.
 It’s helpful to know how much time, on average, it takes you to do things so you can schedule them.
-Soon you’ll refine those schedule writing skills to surgical precision!
+Soon you’ll refine those time planning skills to surgical precision!

 10. Take your schedule seriously!